null

 Why are so many companies pursuing this business model?

-The D2C eCommerce business model offers a variety of benefits, primarily more control over your business and product.
-When selling directly to your customers, they are the only ones you need to worry about.
+The D2C eCommerce business model allows more control over your business and product.
+Although using sites like Amazon and Etsy can help you reach a larger audience more efficiently, it adds a lot of steps to the sales process.
+A D2C approach is much more straightforward.
 Here are some of the most significant benefits of the direct-to-consumer business model.

-In traditional models, brands sell to retailers who then markup products 50-100% to sell to end customers.
+In traditional models, brands sell to retailers who markup products by 50-100% to sell to end customers.

 Sell with your brand story, not just with your price and label design

-When customers shop at a retailer, they will generally compare the attributes and pricing of various products from various brands.
-On the other hand, once a potential customer has landed on your website, you have their attention and focus.
-You can tell your story, showcase the unique attributes of your products and supply chain, and even showcase videos and testimonials.
-Because of this, sustainability can become your advantage if you are a D2C business.
+Your products compete with similar brands sitting side-by-side on the shelf at a retailer.
+With D2C, once a potential customer has landed on your website, you have their attention and focus.
+You can take the time to tell your story, showcase the unique attributes of your products and supply chain, and showcase videos and testimonials.

 More control over your packaging

-Traditional brands need to make packaging decisions that align with the requirements of their retailers.
-If a retailer requires all apparel to come in clear poly bags, you must ship your goods in plastic.
+Traditional brands need to make packaging decisions that align with the demands of their retailers.
+If a retailer requires that all apparel comes in clear poly bags, you must ship your goods in plastic.
 You have much more control when you ship directly to your consumer (especially if you don’t use a 3PL partner for fulfillment).
-If you want your customer’s first impression of your products to be 100% recycled, recyclable packaging, you can do that!
+You can do that if you want your customer’s first impression of your products to be 100% recycled, recyclable packaging.

 More agility in developing and testing new products, services, and marketing strategies